stakater/stakater-docs/docs/content/sre/secrets/sealed-secrets.md

 ## Overview

-[SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) controller solves the problem of storing kubernetes secret data securely by encrypting the configurations.
+[SealedSecrets](https://github.com/bitnami-labs/sealed-secrets) controller solves the problem of storing Kubernetes secret data securely by encrypting the configurations.
 It can only be decrypted by sealed secret controller running in cluster.

 ## Architecutre